-MLT 270 (82).
-The Way of St. James: An Interdisciplinary Study (Also AAH 212) (Not offered 2007-08).
+MLT 270.
+The Way of St. James: An Interdisciplinary Study (Also AAH 212 (Not offered 2008-09).
 Prerequisite to the course "Hiking the Trail in Spain."
 Teaches the history, literature, art, and architecture of the route to Santiago de Compostela in northern Spain.
 Readings include selections from Berceo, the Songs of Mary, and various texts on Romanesque art and architecture.
-GenEd: Eu-C
+GenEd: EuC

-MLT 271T (83).
-Hiking the Trail in Spain (Also AAH 213T) (Not offered 2007-08).
+MLT 271T.
+Hiking the Trail in Spain (Also AAH 213T) (Not offered 2008-09).
 Students who take this "mini-term" abroad must have taken MLT 270 on campus.
 The course takes place in Spain, where students will walk a portion of the actual route to Santiago de Compostela.

-MLT 272 (84).
-Art and Politics in Spain: From the Civil War to Postfrancoism and Postmodernity (Not offered 2007-08).
+MLT 272.
+Art and Politics in Spain: From the Civil War to Postfrancoism and Postmodernity(Not offered 2008-09).
 The impact that political events of this century in Spain have had on Spanish society and culture, as manifested in the arts in general and in literature in particular.
-GenEd: Eu-L works of Goethe, Balzac, Flaubert, Zola, Mann, Joyce, and Gide.
 GenEd: Eu-L